-- \$75 for each high school sport up to a maximum of \$125 per year.
-Fee includes one competition quality face mask per athlete. - \$25 for each middle school or elementary sport up to a maximum of \$50 per year
+• \$125 for each high school sport with a student maximum of \$250 per year.

+• \$75 for each middle or elementary school sport with a student maximum of \$150 per year.

 Student Athlete Expectations

 All student athletes are expected to comply with the rules and regulations outlined in the Student and Parent Handbook.
 In addition, the Athletic Department maintains the following expectations: